amirhnajafiz/handbook/docs/linux/07_gpus.md

 nvidia-smi
 ```

+The output shows the data of your GPU cards (reboot the system if you don't see any).

 ## NVIDIA Container Toolkit

-In Kubernetes, applications run inside containers using a container runtime like Docker or containerd.
+Applications run inside containers using a container runtime like Docker or containerd.
 Therefore, you need to install additional toolkits to allow containers to access and use GPUs.

 The NVIDIA Container Toolkit connects the GPU driver with the containers and allows programs inside the container to use the GPU through CUDA (a platform for GPU computing).

 Install it using the following commands: